 With no protective barrier to shield riders from impact, motorcycle accidents are often extremely serious and exceptionally costly.
 In fact, the direct expenses associated with motorcycle accidents cost billions of dollars a year, according to the most recent data from the U.S. Government Accountability Office.
 These costs included property damage, emergency services, medical expenses, rehabilitation costs, loss of market and household productivity, and more.

 Like any business, insurance companies are concerned with their bottom lines.
 The desire to avoid paying potentially hefty settlements is a good incentive for an insurance company to find fault with a motorcycle’s claim.

 Do You Need a Motorcycle Accident Lawyer?

 If you were injured in a serious motorcycle accident, you know just how hard it can be to try to pick up the pieces after such a catastrophic event.
-With everything you’re facing, that last thing you should have to concern yourself with is whether an insurance company representative will resort to sneaky tactics to avoid paying you what you deserve.
-You need a knowledgeable personal injury attorney with experience handling motorcycle accident cases.
+With everything you’re facing, the last thing you should have to concern yourself with is whether an insurance company representative will resort to sneaky tactics to avoid paying what you deserve.

-Randy Sevenish of Sevenish Law has helped Indiana accident victims and their families for decades.
-He’s also an avid motorcycle enthusiast who’s dedicated to helping motorcyclists both before and after an accident.
-For more information, contact Sevenish Law today to schedule an appointment for a free initial case consultation, or request a copy of our free eBook, Indiana Motorcyclist Guide: Protecting the Biker 101.
+Randy Sevenish of Sevenish Law Firm, P.C. has helped Indiana accident victims and their families for decades.
+He’s also an avid motorcycle enthusiast who’s dedicated to helping motorcyclists both before and after accidents.